Which is the best virtualisation software? A comparison

 Fusion Pro enables Mac virtual machines (VM) to run macOS, Windows, and Linux operating systems.
 The virtualisation software also boasts functionality for creating, managing, and running OCI containers and Kubernetes clusters.
 The high security and strong isolation of virtual machines come into play here.
 This allows a complete cloud stack to be run and tested on a single Mac.

 Built-in snapshot functionality makes it easy to revert to secure storage points as required.
 The graphical user interface allows you to connect to remote vSphere and ESXi servers.
-Virtual machines and physical hosts are easy to control and manage while VMs are dragged and dropped between hosts.
+Virtual machines and physical hosts are easy to control and manage while VMs can be dragged and dropped between hosts.

-A license costs around £179 and upgrading an existing license sets you back half of the full price.
-Like VMware’s big brother Workstation Pro, Fusion Pro can be tested free of charge for 60 days.
+A license costs around £150 and upgrading an existing one costs half of the full price.
+Like VMware’s big brother Workstation Pro, Fusion Pro can be tested free of charge for 30 days.

 Parallels Desktop for Mac

 Parallels Desktop focuses heavily on providing a Windows desktop environment that runs ‘in parallel’ with macOS.
 The virtualisation software makes for seamless moving and sharing of content between Mac and Windows.
-With the so-called ‘Coherence Mode’, Windows applications can be used like Mac applications.
+With the ‘Coherence mode’, Windows applications can be used like Mac applications.

 Oracle VirtualBox